caicloud/nirvana/cli/README.md

 ## Thanks

-spf13 creates awesome tools to make it easier to build a beautiful modern CLI apps.
+Thanks spf13 for creating awesome tools to make it easier to build beautiful modern CLI apps.